-- What function is going to be responsible for overseeing the ethical operation of AI algorithms in your organisation?
+- What function is going to be responsible for overseeing the ethical operation of AI algorithms in your organization?

 Since its inception in the late 1970s, the Human Resource function has been largely responsible for defining and implementing a company’s ethical and cultural values.
 Now, as AI begins to make decisions once made by humans, does the task of securing ethical standards for AI algorithms still fall on HR?
 Or do ethical questions need to be exported to other teams or functions?

-If the answer to the latter is yes, who should be accountable for the decisions that AI algorithms make on behalf of your organisation?
+If the answer to the latter is yes, who should be accountable for the decisions that AI algorithms make on behalf of your organization?

-AI is not physical and therefore is not an IT function.Fully deployed, it is a series of algorithms that make decisions in and for various points of your organisation.
+AI is not physical and therefore is not an IT function.Fully deployed, it is a series of algorithms that make decisions in and for various points of your organization.

 Building a system for overseeing AI accountability across teams and functions will thus be necessary.
 This must be done sooner than later before the AI applications have taken over 1/3 or more of some of the work that today is done by humans, and the accountability and liability issues develop.

 As we dive further into the era of artificial intelligence, we need to find a way to understand, measure and direct its implications for individuals and organizations.
 In addressing these implications, leaders across industries must:

 - Recognize that these are important questions and that the search for answers starts at the top, requiring the full attention of your board and executive team.
 Questions about AI’s ethical dimensions need as much or more attention as questions about the opportunities that come from applying AI in your business.